Free no-obligation site survey · Nationwide coverage Contact Us

 Asbestos Roof Encapsulation Lincoln

-Survey-led Asbestos roof encapsulation for commercial, industrial and managed buildings in Lincoln.
+Survey-led Asbestos roof encapsulation for commercial, industrial, agricultural and managed buildings in Lincoln and across Lincolnshire.

 Plenty of asbestos cement roofs across Lincolnshire are good candidates for encapsulation.
 Plenty are not.
-The difference decides whether sealing the roof is sound asset management or money poured onto failing sheets, so it is worth being clear about it before anyone starts talking about coating systems or programmes of work.
+The difference decides whether sealing the roof is sound asset management or money poured onto failing sheets.
+We need to be clear about it before anyone starts talking about coating systems or programmes of work.

 Is your roof a candidate?